-Place a towel or something similar under the outboard motor to protect it from damage.
+When transporting the outboard motor in a horizontal position, place a towel or something similar under the outboard motor to protect it from damage.

 Storing outboard motor

 When storing your Yamaha outboard motor for prolonged periods of time (2 months or longer), several important procedures must be performed to prevent excessive damage.
 It is advisable to have your outboard motor serviced by an authorized Yamaha dealer prior to storage.
 However, you, the owner, with a minimum of tools, can perform the following procedures.